ShaniVahav/Ex3_OOP/README.md

 If the nodes have a position, the nodes will be placed there.
 Otherwise, they will be placed in a random but elegant manner.

+## Download and run - instructions.
+Download the folder and open a new class named as you wish, load a Jason file which containing graph data (vertices and edges), initialize it as 'GraphAlgo' object, then you can run algorithms on thr graph and edit it, by saying above in 'Main Functions'.

 ## Class diagram.
 ![image](https://user-images.githubusercontent.com/92265738/147703008-dce8e5fe-6ab3-46e3-afc8-f80b934c03e4.png)